openshift/enhancements/enhancements/management-workload-partitioning.md

 to add new parameters in the future, so the value will be a struct.
 Initially, it will encode 2 values.

-The `target` for the workloads is in the annotation name to make it easy for CRI-O and other lower-level components to detect it without understanding the full JSON struct in the value.
+The *workload type* for the workloads is the suffix of the annotation name to make it easy for CRI-O and other lower-level components to detect it without understanding the full JSON struct in the value.

 The `effect` field will control whether the request is a soft or hard rule.
 It can contain either `PreferredDuringScheduling` for soft